 Radical Middle Way

-Abdul-Rehman Malik is an award-winning London-based journalist, educator and organizer.
-He is programs manager for the Radical Middle Way, which offers powerful, faith-inspired guidance and tools to enable change, promote social justice for all and combat exclusion and violence.
+Abdul-Rehman Malik is an award winning London-based journalist, educator and cultural organizer.
+He is programs manager for the Radical Middle Way, which offers powerful, faith-inspired guidance and tools to enable change, combat exclusion and violence and promote social justice for all.
 His work has spanned the UK, Indonesia, Pakistan, Sudan, Mali, Morocco, Singapore, Canada and Malaysia.
 In January 2015, he became director of the Insight Film Festival, a unique year-round festival that celebrates the intersection between faith and film.
-Malik is a regular contributor to BBC Radio, offering Pause for Thought—contemporary perspectives on spirituality—on Radio 2 and presenting documentaries and programs for Radio 4 and the World Service.
-His recent documentary work includes “The Muhammadan Bean: The Secret History of Islam and Coffee” and “Finding Allah at 33rpm.”
-A trustee of the Sandford St Martins Trust, a UK-based trust which promotes excellence in broadcasting about religion, Malik has a keen interest in harnessing cultural capital for social change.
-In addition to providing content guidance to a variety of cultural and literary institutions, he is currently working with colleagues from around the world to establish a global network of Muslim cultural leaders committed to supporting cutting-edge artistic production and building cultural capital.
+Malik is a regular contributor to BBC Radio, offering contemporary perspectives on spirituality and presenting documentaries and programs for Radio 4, Radio 2 and the World Service.
+His recent documentary work includes the “The Muhammadan Bean: The Secret History of Islam and Coffee”.
+A trustee of the Sandford St Martins Trust, which promotes excellence in broadcasting about religion in the UK, Malik has a keen interest in harnessing cultural production for social change.
+He has recently trained over 150 young civil society leaders in Indonesia to use the power of storytelling to bridge interfaith and intercultural divides against the backdrop of violence and discrimination.
+In addition to providing content guidance to a variety of cultural and literary institutions, Malik is also working with colleagues from around the world to establish a global network of Muslim cultural leaders committed to building cultural capital and supporting cutting-edge artistic production.